MANCHESTER PLAYWRIGHT FESTIVAL

 The Manchester Playwright Festival returns!

-Featuring eight (brand new!) short plays, staged and performed live for the very first time.
+Featuring nine (brand new!) short plays, staged and performed live for the very first time.
 Two unforgettable evenings showcasing local playwrights and artists live on stage at Cheney Hall.
 Shining a spotlight on new voices, fresh perspectives, and quality stories — homegrown in CT.

 Help us support the next evolution of theater!